No. 134 Squadron RAF

 No. 134 Squadron RAF was a part of the Royal Air Force which was formed as a light bomber unit in World War I and reformed as a fighter squadron in World War II.

 History

 First World War

 No. 134 Squadron Royal Flying Corps was formed on 1 March 1918 and became a unit of the Royal Air Force a month later but disbanded on 17 August 1918.

 Second World War

 The squadron reformed from a nucleus provided by 17 Squadron in July 1941 as a fighter unit equipped with Hawker Hurricanes stationed at RAF Leconfield.
 It was then based near Murmansk to train Russian pilots until the Hurricanes were handed over to the Russian Navy.
-Back in the UK the squadron was re-assembled at RAF Catterick on 7 December 1941, moved to Northern Ireland for two months and returned to RAF Baginton (in Warwickshire) to prepare to move overseas once again.
-It then operated in Egypt until November 1943 when it moved to India and Burma.
-The squadron converted to the P-47 Thunderbolt and disbanded by being renumbered 131 Squadron.
+Back in the UK the squadron was re-assembled at RAF Catterick on 7 December 1941, reequipped with Supermarine Spitfire fighters and moved to Northern Ireland for two months before it returned to RAF Baginton (in Warwickshire) to prepare to move overseas once again.

+The squadron then operated in Egypt until November 1943 when it moved to India and Burma.
+It converted to the P-47 Thunderbolt and disbanded by being renumbered No. 131 Squadron.